Roasted cabbage is crispy and flavorful. It's so easy to make and ready in just 40 minutes.

 Variations

-- Other spices you can add include onion powder and dried thyme.
+- Other spices you can use include onion powder and dried thyme.
 You can add ½ teaspoon of each.
-I especially enjoy thyme in this recipe.
+I especially enjoy the thyme in this recipe.

-- Instead of spraying the wedges with olive oil, you can brush them with melted butter.
+- Instead of spraying the cabbage wedges with olive oil, you can brush them with melted butter.

-- Try sprinkling dry-grated parmesan on the cabbage 10 minutes before it's done.
+- Try sprinkling grated parmesan on the cabbage 10 minutes before it's done.
 My husband is a huge fan of this version!

-Although this recipe is not exactly quick - it takes about 40 minutes from start to finish - it's very easy.
+This easy recipe takes about 40 minutes from start to finish.
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

-Place the wedges on a baking sheet.
+Place the cabbage slices on a baking sheet.
 Spray them with olive oil and sprinkle them with spices.

-- When you lift the baked cabbage slices from the pan, they will somewhat fall apart on you.
+- When you lift the cabbage slices from the pan, some of them will fall apart.
 That's totally expected, so don't let that distress you.
 They will, for the most part, keep their pretty shape.

-- I like this dish spicy, so I use quite a bit of red pepper, as shown in the video below.
+- I like this dish spicy, so I use quite a bit of red pepper flakes, as shown in the video below.
 But I wrote this recipe considering that not everyone likes their food spicy.
 In any event, you can simply omit the red pepper if you wish.

 Recipe FAQs

-Remove the outer leaves, cut the cabbage into wedges, and rinse them under running water.
-This will help get rid of any insects hiding inside the cabbage.
+Remove the outer leaves, cut the cabbage into wedges, rinse them under cool water, and dry them.

 Serving Suggestions